The Berliner (film): Critical reception

 The Darmstädter Echo praised it for its lack of spite and viciousness and its humor and humanity.
 Angelica Fenner compares the film to Bertolt Brecht with devices such as the omniscient narrator, prototypical characters, and satirical tone.
 Sabine Hake points out that although within the genre of post-war Trümmerfilme (rubble film) it offers a refreshing change from the majority of those films through its use of satirical humor.
-However, Stephen Brockmann has criticised the film for portraying an optimistic message about the survival of the human spirit after World War II while ignoring the causes of the war.
+In contrast, Stephen Brockmann criticised the film for portraying an optimistic message about the survival of the human spirit after World War II while ignoring the causes of the war.

+The name Otto Normalverbraucher had become a German equivalent of "Average Joe".

 Awards

 It was nominated for a BAFTA for Best Film from any Source in the 1950 ceremony, when it was beaten by Bicycle Thieves.
 It won an International Prize at the 10th Venice International Film Festival in 1949.